AsherTitus/Website/README.md

 ## Features
-List the ready features here:
-- The menu allows the viewer to go directly to teh topic they choose.
+- The menu allows the viewer to go directly to the topic they choose.
 - My LinkedIn and GitHub are attach that will go directly to my profile is clicked.